titola/neuropa/README.md

 the left ear).
 The infrasounds and low frequency sounds are similar to those (also) recorded the previous year (see the section "Audio recordings").
-The whole soundtrack perfectly represents the soul of these institutional cackers, bambacia [3] rocked by mafia, that use the radio without limits of frequency and have the licence to do what they want.
+The whole soundtrack perfectly represents the soul of these institutional cackers, bambacia [3] and toy boys of mafia, that use the radio without limits of frequency and have the licence to do what they want.